×

 There are differences between the Artist and Professional versions, just like there are between the different levels of Pro-Tools.
 For more detail, check their website.
 The most crucial difference is that the Artist version, like Pro-Tools|FirstDOES NOT support video playback.
 The difference being, Pro-Tools|First is free, and Studio ONE Artist costs money.
 Not that much, it’s true.
 But still.

-Studio ONE ARTIST does NOT support video playback.
+Studio ONE ARTIST does not support video playback.

-Studio ONE Professional does support video playback.
+Studio ONE PROFESSIONAL does support video playback.

 So, what’s the top DAW for voice-over?